Evan-Moss/pdiot/PDIoT-notes.md

 ## 4. Task - Develop the step-tracking algorithm
 We recommend that you develop the step tracking algorithms using existing walking data and running them offline on a PC.
 Once you are happy with your algorithm, it can be ported to your Android app to perform steptracking on live sensor data.

 Python and Jupyter Notebook are tools for rapid analysis of the sensor data.
-Further information for this section is contained in the accompanying Jupyter notebook.
+Further information for this section is contained in the accompanying Jupyter notebook (./jupyter notebooks/PDIoT data analysis.ipynb).